 What to Do After Surgery

-These are the steps to take following having a feral cat spayed or neutered.
+Steps to take following having a feral cat spayed or neutered

 - Spread a plastic liner on the floor covered with a layer of newspaper on top of it under trap in case the cat has an accident overnight.